 Year 6 is a very important year for our children as it's their last year before moving on to secondary school.
 Our aim is to ensure that they leave us as independent, responsible young people with lots to offer to the world.
 In Year 6 we continue to offer a broad and balanced curriculum and don't narrow down our curriculum in order to focus solely on numeracy and literacy.

 On a fun note, we will be performing our summer extravaganza production which will be ‘unmissable’.
-Many of us will be visiting Whitby and then there is our mystery summer trip too.
+We are also looking forward to our summer trip.

-This is the children’s final term at Appleby Primary and we are really going to miss them; let’s make it a great term!
+This is the children’s final term at Appleby Primary for our Year 6 children and we are really going to miss them; let’s make it a great term!